-Changing their pleas of not guilty to closing ordinance by keeping their stores open on the Sabbath, and with the promise that they would observe the law in the future.
-Ben Raino and H. Rosenbloom, two of the merchants ownered at the instance of the Data H. Rosenbloom, two of the merchants arrested at the instance of the Retail Clerks' association, were discharged this morning by Judge Bowman.
-The mer-chants were represented in court by Atty.
-C. B. Diehl, and Asst.
+Changing their pleas of not guilty to guilty of having violated the Sunday closing ordinance by keeping their stores open on the Sabbath, and with the promise that they would observe the law in the future, Ben Raino and H. Rosenbloom, two of the merchants arrested at the instance of the Retail Clerks' association, were discharged this morning by Judge Bowman.
+The merchants were represented in court by Atty, C. B. Diehl, and Asst.
 City Atty.
 Rogers made the motion for their dismissal.